About Science360 Radio

 For example, in iTunes, either click on the link above, and drag and drop the file onto iTunes if it does not start playing automatically, or simply click on the Advanced menu, then select "Open Stream" and enter the web address above.
 For help with other players, please email firstname.lastname@example.org.

 - How is Science360 Radio programmed?

-- Currently, Science360 Radio has no set schedule.
+- Science360 Radio has no set schedule.
 That is, the airtime for each show is selected at random.
-We update the stream with new episodes every day as they become available.
+We update the stream with new shows every day as they become available.

 - How can I tell my friends about Science360 Radio?